afiodorov/afiodorov.github.io/_posts/2017-09-16-would-you-rather-be-right-or-nice.md

 Being proven wrong can have bad consequences and often feels not nice.
-This encourages a social norm of avoiding unnecessary discourse and creating "time and place" for such conversations to happen (e.g. many workplaces insist people got to a pub for having non-work related arguments).
+This encourages a social norm of avoiding unnecessary discourse and creating "time and place" for such conversations to happen (e.g. many workplaces insist people go to a pub for having non-work related arguments).

 OK, great, so being right is somewhat in conflict with being nice, in certain situations.
 What is particularly aggravating, is that for any culture, there's